ManuelFeller/simple-usb-checker/README.md

 ## Status & Changelog

+### 2022-01-16 -> V0.7.0

+- improved UI
+  - unified styling to be touch friendly
+  - starting with list of connected devices
+- added a first version of settings
+- added Raspbian installation instructions

 ### 2022-01-15 -> V 0.5.0

 Basic functionality is there but UI/UX needs improvements

+#### Known ToDo's

+- improve UI further
+  - find replacement for emoji on Raspbian (most of them do not show up properly there)
+  - make UI responsive (to also suit bigger screens)
+- add a sanitizer for strings (to avoid device names mess with the HTML output)
+- add better (non-code file based) configuration method
+- harden communication (to avoid misuse of the internally used WebSocket by malware)
+- add error tolerance (e.g. if the SocketServer crashes or the UI looses the connection to it)
+- better updating mechanism
+- add a method to shut down the system from the UI (?)
+- add a method to eject devices properly (?)

 ## Bad USB ?